-The TCU HornFest, established in 2009, is an annual celebration of all things horn, takes place every spring semester under the direction of Heather Test, Professor of Horn.
+The TCU HornFest, established in 2009, is an annual celebration of all things horn and takes place every spring semester under the direction of Heather Test, Professor of Horn.
 HornFest features world-renown horn pedagogues and performers and highlights the TCU Horn Ensemble while collaborating with the local community of horn students, teachers, and professional musicians.

 The event engages the horn player at every level by offering a High School Horn Solo Competition complete with comment sheets from professional horn players and teachers; a Participant Showcase Concert where horn ensembles of any age may perform for their friendly HornFest audience; a master class with the featured guest artist and winner of the solo competition; an exhibit hall full of accessories, new and used horns to test-play, and sheet music for purchase; a mass horn ensemble rehearsal and performance with our own TCU faculty and guest artist; in addition to providing the opportunity to hear a world class recital given by the invited guest artists in PepsiCo Recital Hall.